“It’s only seven thirty,” Alex said cheerfully. “We’ve got loads of time.”

 When I’m never sure about what I need to do, I always think about what would make the better story.
 We’re all in control of writing our own destiny, after all.

 Images of us putting everything we have on roulette flashes into my mind.
 There would be cheering, laughing, high fives and slaps on the back.
+We would finally get to understand what it feels like when people win a huge amount of money through somewhere like this xe88 casino app from the comfort of their own home, and we’ll be doing it live.
+I couldn’t get this feeling out of my head.
+I just hope that all of our skills and knowledge worked in our favor.
 I could imagine the moment happening in slow motion where we put everything on black, the tension and crossed fingers, the dancing on tiptoes as the ball falls on black-

 But tonight it wasn’t to be.